seai-lab/TorchSpatial/README.md

 🚧 Constructing...

 ## Overview
 TorchSpatial offers a comprehensive framework and benchmark suite designed to advance spatial representation learning (SRL).
 It supports the development and evaluation of location encoders using extensive benchmarks and innovative evaluation metrics.
+The documentation is [here](https://torchspatial.readthedocs.io/en/latest/).

 ## Features
 - **Unified Framework**: Integrates 15 recognized location encoders to enhance scalability and reproducibility.